Motivic local density of isolated surface singularities: Proof of the formula for surfaces

-The limit after normalizing by the volume of the sphere $\LL^{-2n}(1-\LL^{-2})$ will be zero.
+For $q_i >1$, the limit after normalizing by the volume of the sphere $\LL^{-2n}(1-\LL^{-2})$ will be zero.
 Hence, we only focus on divisors whose associated inner rate is equal to 1.

+We now consider a neighborhood $U$ intersecting $\Pi_l^*$.
+By hypothesis, the strict transform of the polar curve intersects a component with inner rate strictly greater than one, hence does not contribute to the local density.

+We finally need to consider a neighborhood $U$ intersecting $E_i \cap E_j$.
 We fix some notations for the rest of the proof.
-Consider $E_1$ the exceptional divisor whose associated inner rate is equal to 1, and multiplicity is $m_1$.
-Consider $E_2$ the exceptional divisor intersecting $E_1$ transversely whose inner rate is denoted $q_2 >1$, and multiplicity $m_2$.
+Up to reordering, we can assume that $E_1$ is an exceptional divisor whose associated inner rate is equal to 1, and multiplicity is $m_1$, and $E_2$ is an exceptional divisor intersecting $E_1$ transversely whose inner rate is denoted $q_2 >1$, and multiplicity $m_2$.
 We want to compute:

-where $\hat{k}_x=2m_1-1, \hat{k}_y(q_2+1)m_2-1$.
+where $\hat{k}_x=2m_1-1, \hat{k}_y=(q_2+1)m_2-1$.
 For $m_1 \mid n$,

 As seen before, since $q_2>1$, the mean value at infinity will be zero after normalization for the second integral.
 We now focus on the third integral:

 Consider for simplicity gcd$(m_1,m_2)$=1 at first.
 The solutions of the equation $m_1k+m_2l=n$ are of the form $nk_0-m_2\alpha=k, nl_0+m_1\alpha = l$ for $k_0,l_0$ fixed integers.
 We set $a=2m_1, b=(q_2+1)m_2, t_1 = \lceil\frac{1-nl_0}{m_1}\rceil$ (the ceiling function) and $t_2=\lfloor \frac{1-nk_0}{-m_2}\rfloor$ (the floor function).
 We write (\ref{eq : integral intersection}) as: